GabeScott/standard-works-vault/General Conference/1972 October - Watch the Switches in Your Life.md

 For a period of three weeks last month, we walked together, I as his junior companion, in the ministry of the Lord.
 I give you my witness of the workings of the Spirit in this the prophet of our day, the Spirit nurtured and cultivated and listened to through years reaching back to boyhood.

 Be prayerful, my friends, and listen.
 You may never hear a voice.
 You likely will not.
 But in a manner that you cannot explain, you will be prompted and blessed.
-For the Lord has promised, “I will tell you in your ... heart, by the Holy Ghost, which shall come upon you. ...”
-(D&C 8:2.)
+For the Lord has promised, “I will tell you in your … heart, by the Holy Ghost, which shall come upon you. …” ([[D&C 8.2|D&C 8:2]].)

 Be prayerful, and you will know that God hears and answers.
 Not always as we might wish him to answer, but with the passing of the years, there will come a realization as certain as the sunrise that he heard and responded.

 And so, watch the switches in your life, the small but important day-to-day decisions.
 Be smart, my dear young friends.
 Be clean.
 Be obedient.
 Be prayerful.
 To do so will require a measure of discipline, the exercise of which will bring strength and capacity for great and demanding tasks that lie ahead of you in building the kingdom of God and in filling places of useful service in the work of the world.
 Your lives will be satisfying and your joy will be eternal.
 I so promise you as a servant of the Lord, and invoke upon you that sweet peace which comes from him alone, in the name of Jesus Christ.
 Amen.